Categories

 And his resurrection sing.”

-This wisdom has been passed down through the centuries, from one generation of Christians to another, sometimes lost and forgotten, only to be rediscovered and valued anew.
+I’m touched by the wisdom that it has carried through the centuries, passed from one generation of Christians to another, sometimes lost and forgotten, only to be rediscovered and valued anew.

 It’s a call to sing the praises of the Risen Christ continually, whatever we are living through, whatever the prevailing view of our society.
 Nothing can separate us from his love, and nothing can undo the wonderful and mysterious reality of his resurrection.